hyperledger-archives/composer/packages/composer-website/jekylldocs/integrating/getting-started-rest-api.md

 ## Generating a REST API with an APIKEY

-An APIKEY can be used to provide a first layer of security to access the REST API in development environment.
+An API key can be used to provide a first layer of security to access the REST API in development environment.

 ```
 composer-rest-server -y YOUR_API_KEY